An allergic reaction results in an inflammatory reaction in the body, most often affecting the skin, airways, sinuses and gastrointestinal system.

 Other symptoms of allergies include hives and itching skin, chest tightness and in severe cases, anaphylaxis, signs of which include difficulty breathing, a drop in blood pressure, a rash, nausea and vomiting, dizziness, loss of consciousness and even coma.

 How is it diagnosed?

-A comprehensive health history is an important first step in diagnosing allergies, so that your doctor can see if there is any pattern to when your symptoms occur.
+The first step in diagnosing allergies is providing a comprehensive health history, so that your doctor can see if there is any pattern to when your symptoms occur.

 What are your treatment options?